STYLESHEET Yearbook for Women’s History, June 2017

-The article for consideration should be sent to Evelien Walhout, secretary, Yearbook of Women’s History, by email: firstname.lastname@example.org.
+The article for consideration should be sent to Saskia Bultman, secretary, Yearbook of Women’s History, by email: firstname.lastname@example.org.
 It should include

-- a list of illustrations and small jpgs of each illustration.
+- list of illustrations and small jpgs of each illustration (note that the final figures must be 300 dpi or more).
 Please note that authors are responsible for securing permission to reproduce quoted material and all illustrations;

-- a biography of 100 words max including your institutional address.
+- biography of 100 words max including your institutional address.

 - The Yearbook does not publish previously published material except in translation or as source documents.